Blibbo/Studio/CS/Applied CS/Software engineering/Language classification/DSL.md

 ---
 tags:
-  - convention
   - jargon
 aliases:
   - Domain Specific Language
 ---
----

-### About DSLs

-- we call a **Domain Specific Language** a language meant for a specific task
-- they provide focused and expressive syntax for that domain
-- ~~this page is about random jargon~~
+We call a **Domain Specific Language** a language meant for a specific task They provide focused and expressive syntax for that domain ~~this page is about random jargon~~

 ---